xrdocs/application-hosting/_blogs/2025-11-05-2025-11-05-how-to-solve-the-ai-fiber-capacity-crunch.md

 date: '2025-11-05 16:22 +0100'
 title: 'How to solve the AI fiber capacity crunch '
 author: Maurizio Gazzola
-excerpt: An introduction to different strategy how to solve the fiber capacity crunch
+excerpt: An introduction to different strategies how to solve the fiber capacity crunch
 ---